-The second was on 13th January 1942.
-A survey had been conducted into the ability of the ship to fight a fire.
-The survey, by Walter Kidde & Co, was very superficial – they only checked a few of the extinguishers on board, before declaring that they were not built ‘according to American design’, and recommended that all be replaced with American units.
+The second incident was on 13th January 1942.
+A survey had been ordered into the ability of the ship to fight a fire.
+The survey, by Walter Kidde & Co., was very superficial – they only checked a few of the hundreds of extinguishers on board, before declaring that they were not built ‘according to American design’, and recommended that all be replaced with American units.
 However, nothing was put in hand.
-The fire alarm system had been disconnected.
-The ship-to-shore fire alarm link to the New York City Fire Department had been cancelled once Normandie was taken over, and the Navy didn’t consider it necessary to replace it.
+The comprehensive fire alarm system had been disconnected.
+And tragically the ship-to-shore fire alarm link to the New York City Fire Department had been cancelled once Normandie was taken over, and the Navy didn’t consider it necessary to replace it.

-And all the French-made hose couplings on the water main for the firefighting system were being changed to American-pattern couplings: workers ignored an instruction to retain compatible couplings, so a mixture developed of different couplings, although the original hoses remained.
+All the French-made hose couplings on the water main for the firefighting system were being changed to American-pattern couplings: workers ignored an instruction to retain compatible couplings, so a mixture developed of different couplings, although the original fittings on the hoses remained.
 Most of the French firemen had left when the US took over the ship: the civilian ‘fire watchers’ that replaced them were totally untrained in the equipment aboard or emergency procedures.
 This created confusion and mayhem.
 And the result was the devastating loss of Normandie!

 Extracted from Volume 1 and Volume 5 of the Normandie Series.